dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/building_your_form.md

 Click on the original field.
 Under the description in the left pane, select the "Hidden" checkbox to hide that field from respondents.
 (Deleting a field entails deleting answers previously submitted to it, so setting the field to "Hidden" allows you to preserve existing data.)

 ![Marking original field as "Hidden".](../images/formbuilder_15.png)

+### What is the size limit for a file uploaded to a File field?

+Files uploaded to Screendoor must be 50 MB or smaller.